You’ve changed jobs and lost track of your pensions. Consolidate them under one pot.

 There is no minimum transfer required when you move your pension to Freetrade.

 You’ll normally be able to transfer your SIPP from a different provider (subject to terms and conditions).
-There will be no fees from us for doing so, although your provider may charge you exit fees, as well as dealing charges for selling the assets in your portfolio.
+There will be no fees from us for doing so, although your provider may charge you exit fees, as well as dealing charges for selling the assets in your portfolio or charge extra for transferring investments.

 Keep in mind that a cash transfer from another pension scheme will mean your pension fund may miss out on investment growth for the time it takes from disinvestment under the transferring scheme to investment under this pension plan.